sreuland/soroban-example-dapp/README.md

    You can stop this process with <kbd>ctrl</kbd><kbd>c</kbd>

-2. Keep that running, then deploy the contracts and initialize them:
+2. In second terminal, deploy the contracts and initialize them:

-   You can use your own local soroban-cli:

-       NETWORK=standalone npm run setup
+   `NETWORK=standalone npm run reset`

-   Or run it inside the soroban-preview docker container:

-       docker exec soroban-preview ./initialize.sh standalone

    **Note:** this state will be lost if the quickstart docker container is removed, which will happen if you stop the `quickstart.sh` process.
-You will need to re-run `./initialize.sh` every time you restart the container.
+You will need to run `NETWORK=standalone npm run setup` any time you restart the container.

 3. Add the Standalone custom network in Freighter